babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Tasks for .NET.md

 - Encode MPX files.
 - Comprehensive project reporting (15+ types of reports).

-## Enhancements in Version 20.7
+## Enhancements in Version 20.7.1

-- Added an ability to specify the non-default path for Project Server's `PWA` URL.
-- Fixed default columns for Task sheet in `XLSX` export.
-- Fixed `IsMilestone` flag is not reset when the duration of a task is changed to non zero value and vice versa.
+- Added Aspose Tasks for .NET 4.5.

-## Bug fixes in Version 20.7
+## Bug fixes in Version 20.7.1

-- Fixed `InvalidCastException` while converting of `MPP` to graphic formats.
-- Fixed `TasksWritingException` while saving the project.
-- Fixed incorrect milestone property after a task was changed.
-- Fixed exception on loading of `MPP` file.
-- Fixed reading of time-phased data in the case when assignment' start of finish is a non-working day.
+- Fixed allocation of a certain number of hours over the duration of a task.
-- Fixed inability to set assignment's OutlineCode lookup values in a file saved by Aspose.Tasks.
+- Fixed infinite loop while converting the file from MPP to PDF.
-- Fixed calculation of time-phased data and task duration in case of custom `TDs`.
+- Fixed calculation of time-phased data and task duration in case of custom TDs.
-- Fixed missing resource notes in project saved by Aspose.Tasks.
-- Fixed incorrect written `.XML` when enterprise fields are present in a project.
+- Fixed reading the writing of null resources to PWA.
+- Fixed calculation of Asn.Peak, Asn.LateStart, Rsc.Peak.

 For the detailed notes, please visit [Aspose.Tasks for .NET 20.7 Release Notes](https://docs.aspose.com/display/tasksnet/Aspose.Tasks+for+.NET+20.7+Release+Notes).